harivishnu735/gemini-text-summarizer/README.md

 ## 4️ Create a .env file in the root directory and add your Gemini API key:
 Gemini_API_KEY = your_google_gemini_api_key

+# Note: `.env` is not included in the repo for security reasons.

 ## 5️ Run the app
 streamlit run app.py